celest-dev/website/README.md

 # Website

-The homepage of [Celest](https://celest.dev), the cloud platform for Flutter.
+The code for [celest.dev](https://celest.dev), home of Celest, the Flutter cloud platform.

 ## Development